pachyderm/docs/content/latest/reference/helm-values/ingress.md

 ## About

 {{% notice warning %}}
-`ingress` will be removed from the helm chart once the deployment of Pachyderm with a proxy becomes mandatory.
+`ingress` will be removed from the helm chart once the deployment of MLDM with a proxy becomes mandatory.
 {{% /notice %}}